Types of Fraud

 Theft of Service

-Theft of service triggers can help stop traffic pumping calls made to a variety of international countries.
-If someone makes too many expensive international calls within a 60-minute period, ClearIP can automatically block subsequent call attempts from the call source to any international destination.
+Theft of service triggers monitor all calls within a 60-minute period coming from a specific call source, going to potentially a variety of international countries.
+If too many expensive international calls are made within a 60-minute period, ClearIP can automatically block subsequent call attempts from the call source to any international destination.

-These triggers monitor all calls over a 60-minute period coming from a specific call source.
-Each call is rated for fraud based on the called fraud score.
+Each call is rated for fraud based on the called number fraud score.
 All calls from the specific call source will be blocked or diverted when a trigger event occurs.

 Robocalling